Rainer Frimmel

-Rainer Frimmel (born 11 July 1971 in Vienna) is an Austrian director and photographer.
+Rainer Frimmel (born 11 July 1971, Vienna) is an Austrian director and photographer.
 After studying psychology in Vienna he graduated as a photographer.
 He has received scholarships in New York City, Paris and Rome for his photographic work.

 Since 1996 he has been working together with Tizza Covi on films, theatre, and photography.

 With Tizza Covi

 In 2002 Frimmel and Covi founded their own film production company Vento Film to produce their films independently.

 They have won several awards for their documentaries, including the Wolfgang-Staudte-Award at the Berlinale for Babooska.